Minds On

 In this learning activity, you will be investigating Loyalist groups that came to Canada between 1713 and 1800.
 You will be learning about the challenges and decisions that Loyalists had to make to survive and how this impacted the growth of Canada.

-Before you explore the content, press the following titles to access a list of some definitions of terminology that we will be using.
+Before you explore the content, press the following tabs to explore key terms and definitions that will be used in this learning activity.

 Action